csgillespie/efficientR/main.md

 - For uniform data such as the 'number' variable in Table \@ref(tab:colclasses), all reading methods yield the same result (integer in this case).

-- For columns that are obviously characters such as 'boatname', the base method results in factors (unless `stringsAsFactors` is set to `TRUE`) whereas `fread()` and `read_csv()` functions return characters.
+- For columns that are obviously characters such as 'boatname', the base method results in factors (unless `stringsAsFactors` is set to `FALSE`) whereas `fread()` and `read_csv()` functions return characters.

 - For columns in which the first 1000 rows are of one type but which contain anomalies, such as 'built' and 'departure_data' in the shipping example, `fread()` coerces the result to characters.
 `read_csv()` and siblings, by contrast, keep the class that is correct for the first 1000 rows and sets the anomalous records to `NA`.
-This is illustrated in \@ref(tab:colclasses), where `read_tsv()` produces a `numeric` class for the 'built' variable, ignoring the non numeric text in row 2841.
+This is illustrated in \@ref(tab:colclasses), where `read_tsv()` produces a `numeric` class for the 'built' variable, ignoring the non-numeric text in row 2841.

 - `read_*()` functions generate objects of class `tbl_df`, an extension of the `data.frame` class, as discussed in Section  \@ref(dplyr). `fread()` generates objects of class `data.table()`.
 These can be used as standard data frames but differ subtly in their behaviour.

 An additional difference is that `read_csv()` creates data frames of class `tbl_df`, *and* the `data.frame`.
 This makes no practical difference, unless the **tibble** package is loaded, as described in section \@ref(efficient-data-frames-with-tibble) in the next chapter.

-The wider point associated with these tests is that functions that save time can also lead to additional considerations or complexities your workflow.
+The wider point associated with these tests is that functions that save time can also lead to additional considerations or complexities for your workflow.
 Taking a look at what is going on 'under the hood' of fast functions to increase speed, as we have done in this section, can help understand the knock-on consequences of choosing fast functions over slower functions from base R.

 ### Preprocessing text outside R

 There are circumstances when datasets become too large to read directly into R.
-Reading in a $4$ GB text file using the functions tested above, for example, consumes all available RAM on an $16$ GB machine.
+Reading in a $4$ GB text file using the functions tested above, for example, consumes all available RAM on a $16$ GB machine.
 To overcome this limitation, external *stream processing* tools can be used to preprocess large text files.
-The following command, using the Linux command line 'shell' (or Windows based Linux shell emulator [Cygwin](https://cygwin.com/install.html)) command `split`, for example, will break a large multi GB file many one GB chunks, each of which is more manageable for R:
+The following command, using the Linux command line 'shell' (or Windows based Linux shell emulator [Cygwin](https://cygwin.com/install.html)) command `split`, for example, will break a large multi GB file into many chunks, each of which is more manageable for R:

 ```bash
 split -b100m bigfile.csv
 ```

 The result is a series of files, set to 100 MB each with the `-b100m` argument in the above code.
-By default these will be called `xaa`, `xab` and which could be read in *one chunk at a time* (e.g. using `read.csv()`, `fread()` or `read_csv()`, described in the previous section) without crashing most modern computers.
+By default these will be called `xaa`, `xab` and can be read in *one chunk at a time* (e.g. using `read.csv()`, `fread()` or `read_csv()`, described in the previous section) without crashing most modern computers.

 Splitting a large file into individual chunks may allow it to be read into R.
 This is not an efficient way to import large datasets, however, because it results in a non-random sample of the data this way.